aaschoen24/DS-202-HW-3/README.md

 # DS-202-HW-3
-Collaborating with myself
-Made another account to fork the original repository on aaschoen22 account
+Collaborating with myself and made another account to fork the original repository on aaschoen22 account